 8. Keep It Lit

 Outdoor lighting can be more than just a fancy touch to spruce up the house.
 People trying to break-in, love the dark since they can do the business without drawing too much attention to themselves.
 Lights here and there around the house especially on the entrances will make it difficult for them to go unnoticed.
-Get to know tips on amplifying light in your house.
+Get to know tips on amplifying light in your house without effecting much to your electricity bills.

 Lighting outside can also make it look like the homeowners inside are active, hence minimizing the risk of forced entry.
 It is a pretty useful way to secure the property.